SEO Project Management – 8 Tips to Optimize your Workflow [with Templates]

 - Data Study Participants

 There are plenty of traditional link building campaigns that still work.

 If you’re doing any link building, you’ll benefit from keeping your relationships organized.
-Whether you’re managing heavy outreach campaigns, or simply collaborating with comparable brands, create a historical record of these efforts in your project management tool!
+Whether you’re managing heavy outreach campaigns, working with a link building service, or simply collaborating with comparable brands, create a historical record of these efforts in your project management tool!

 Depending on the brand(s) you work with, relationships with social media influencers can be a marketing engine of social proof and amplification.
 Are there different ways you can collaborate with these advocates?
 Do other team members have visibility into these contacts to suggest content opportunities?
 Add them to your marketing CRM view!